seanbarrydev/instruct.design/content/projects/yahoo-dsp-certification.md

 ## Company

-[Yahoo](https://www.yahooinc.com/)'s media, technology, and business platforms connect hundreds of millions of people around the world to the things they love..
+[Yahoo](https://www.yahooinc.com/)'s media, technology, and business platforms connect hundreds of millions of people around the world to the things they love.

 ## Project